fadecore/helm-charts/README.md

 You can then run `helm search repo fadecore` to see the charts.

+If you want to pull the helm charts from an oci registry you can check availability with `helm show chart oci://ghcr.io/fadecore/helm-charts/$CHART_NAME`

 ## Contributing

 The source code of all charts can be found on Github: <https://github.com/fadecore/helm-charts/>